 The Federal Open Market Committee, also known by the acronym ‘FOMC’, is the twelve-member committee within the United States Federal Reserve responsible for determining monetary policy.
-The FOMC is set to conclude its second meeting of the year today, March 16th, followed by a press conference.
-An atmosphere of volatility has been prevalent on Wall Street this week, with investors unsure how soon an interest rate hike will be instituted by the Fed.
-Following today’s meeting, the U.S. central bank’s proximate intentions regarding the battle against inflation could become clearer.
+The FOMC concluded its latest summit yesterday, February 1st, with the decision to raise interest rates by 25 basis points, or 0.25%, despite a recent slowdown in inflation.
+With the U.S. central bank continuing to hike interest rates skyward in the battle against inflation, some may be wondering how this could affect the economy as a whole.
 Let’s take a look at how the FOMC formulates policy decisions and how they play out on the markets:

 What is Monetary Policy?

 Monetary policy denotes the moves taken by a nation’s central bank, in this case, the Federal Reserve, to ‘move the needle' with regard to the availability and cost of cash and credit.
 There are three main levers the Federal Reserve of the United States utilizes to enact monetary policy: the discount rate, bank reserve requirements, and open market operations (OMO); the Federal Open Market Committee is responsible solely for the latter.

 What Are Open Market Operations and How Are They Used?

 Open Market Operations are the sale and purchase of government-backed Treasuries and securities on the market.
 The federal funds rate, which is set by the Fed’s Board of Governors, is the rate of interest for overnight loans that American banks charge each other; this rate also serves as a benchmark for mortgage rates, interest on credit cards, and more.
 The interest rate banks charge each other is crucial, because interbank loans enable banks to keep their cash reserves high enough to satisfy consumer demand for loans.